crueter-ci/SDL3/README.md

 Unix builds are tested on Linux, FreeBSD, and Solaris (gcc64), and should "just work" out of the box.
 To change your platform (only affects the artifact name), set the `PLATFORM` environment variable.

 Unix builds both shared and static libraries by default.
 You can control this with the `BUILD_SHARED_LIBS` CMake variable.

+Currently, only Linux supports aarch64 builds, though FreeBSD should work in theory.